What does this surgical act consist of?

 On the other hand, the installation of a balloon is not at all indicated for the people a little coated which would have, for example, ten kilos to lose.

 * Body Mass Index (BMI) is calculated by dividing weight by height squared.
-For example, for a person who measures 1,70 m and who weighs 60 kg, we calculate it as follows:
+For example, for a person who is 1,70 m tall and weighs 60 kg, it is calculated as follows:

 60 / (1,70 x 1,70) = 20,7